luise-rios/luise-rios/README.md

 My name is Luíse.

-I'm carioca (I was born in Rio), but i got tired of the caos from Rio and I live for a few months in the peace of Teresópolis🌱, in Mountain Region of the state of Rio de Janeiro.
+I'm carioca (I was born in Rio), but i got tired of the caos from Rio and I live for a few months in the peace of Teresópolis🌱, in Mountain Zone of the state of Rio de Janeiro.

 I study Software Development at Trybe 🚀.
 The projects I developed during the course are in this page.